daniel-le97/pocketbase-libsql/README.md

- check-deps           Check if required dependencies (Zig and Go) are installed install-zig          Install Zig using ZVM release              Create a GitHub release and upload binaries build                Build the application for the current OS using the default CC compiler zig-build            Build the application using Zig (use this for cross-compilation) linux-arm            Build the application for Linux ARM64 linux-amd            Build the application for Linux AMD64 darwin-amd           Build the application for macOS AMD64 darwin-arm           Build the application for macOS ARM64 build-all            Build the application for all supported platforms docker-build-all     Build and push Docker images for all architectures docker-build         Build a Docker image for a specific architecture (this copies the binary into the image) build-docker         Build the Docker image (this builds the binary within the image) docker-compose-up    Start services using Docker Compose docker-compose-down  Stop services using Docker Compose docker-compose-logs  View logs from Docker Compose services docker-login-ghcr    Log in to GitHub Container Registry docker-push-ghcr     Push the Docker image to GitHub Container Registry
+ check-deps           Check if required dependencies (Zig and Go) are installed install-zig          Install Zig using ZVM release              Create a GitHub release and upload binaries package              Create .tar.xz archives for each binary and move them to RELEASE_DIR build                Build the application for the current OS using the default CC compiler linux-arm            Build the application for Linux ARM64 linux-amd            Build the application for Linux AMD64 darwin-amd           Build the application for macOS AMD64 darwin-arm           Build the application for macOS ARM64 build-all            Build the application for all supported platforms locally docker-build-load    Build the Docker images (loads the image into the local Docker daemon) docker-build-push    Build the Docker images (pushes to ghcr.io) docker-compose-up    Start services using Docker Compose docker-compose-down  Stop services using Docker Compose docker-compose-logs  View logs from Docker Compose services docker-login-ghcr    Log in to GitHub Container Registry push-libsql-server   Push the libsql-server custom images to ghcr.io
 ```

 ## Notes